Top of main content

 Whichever type of account you use to save your money, make it automatic.
 Set up a standing order or a Direct Debit and have it come out of your current account and into your savings account on pay day.
 That way, you can set it and forget it, knowing your saving habit will take care of itself.

 With investing, the process can work in exactly the same way.
-A fixed amount could be invested on a monthly basis for example, which may smooth out any short term volatility in markets.
+A fixed amount could be invested on a monthly basis for example, which may smooth out any short-term volatility in markets.
 This approach is known as pound-cost averaging.
 It's important to remember that time in the market is more dependable than trying to time the market, so look to invest over the longer term.

 Keep your emergency savings separate